 Milk chocolate, earthy notes, and nuttiness are all a part of the Wink Coffee Blonde roast profile and Cold brewing really brings out the richness of this bean.
 There are also hints of citrus, but it’s unlikely they’ll be prominent using the cold brew method.
 The 100% arabica is grown in the Columbian Andes and fire-roasted in small batches.

 Pick an end of the spectrum and go for it.
 If you normally drink a light roast, nab a dark roast and give that a try.
-When it comes to cold brew, we like to shake things up.
+When it comes finding the best coffee for cold brew, we like to shake things up and experiment a bit.

 You can try the fanciest roasts straight away, or you select a more mainstream option like the Dunkin' Donuts Cold Brew Coffee Pack.